Anchors, Drogues & Emergency Steering.

 • A shore anchor, preferably with its chain to protect the warp.

-• As a kedge, especially on rock or broken ground, when a larger anchor is not needed.
+• As a kedge or "lunch anchor", on rock or broken ground, when a larger anchor is not needed.

 • A "chum" or "Angel", explained below.